Healthcare Administration Career Guide

 Healthcare administrators have a wide range of roles and need to be flexible enough to pick up new roles through their employment.
 The location and size of the healthcare facility may also influence the job responsibilities.

 Some healthcare administrators may manage an entire facility, while others may focus on a single department within a facility.
-No matter where the healthcare administrator is employed, they are required to know both state and federal laws and ensure that HIPAA laws are followed within their area of expertise.
+No matter where the healthcare administrator is employed, they are required to know both state and federal laws and ensure that HIPAA laws are followed within their area of responsibility and expertise.

-Many employers will require applicants to have an MBA in healthcare management or a master of health leadership to demonstrate that they understand principles of person-focused and culturally relevant care, and are adequately prepared for leadership in the healthcare industry.
+Many employers will require applicants to have an MBA in healthcare management or a master of health leadership to demonstrate that they understand principles of person-focused and culturally relevant care and are adequately prepared for leadership in the healthcare industry.
 These advanced degrees will go deeper into executive strategy, large-scale management, and leadership principles that are key for administration positions.

 Healthcare Management – B.S.
 Business Administration